 5. Take Math and English assessments.
-You must take the English Assessment for the ASN program.
-We will meet with you once you’ve completed this, so please get it done as soon as possible!
+You must assess into English 072 or above for the ASN program.
+We will meet with you once you’ve completed this, so get it done as soon as possible!
 If you need accommodations on the assessment, check in with the DRC prior to going in to take the assessment.
 The assessment isn’t timed, however, you can get other accommodations if needed.
 (Note – we cannot accept your high school transcript for English Assessment – please inquire if you have questions.
 We can accept ENG 101 completion from other colleges, SBA scores and AP English – all of these must be processed at the Testing Center for verification.)
 Complete this prior to your meeting with us.

 6. Look for an email from ASN with important registration information after we’ve met with you.
-Watch your email!
+Watch your email, sometime after May 1st!
 We will mail only students, at their Bellevue College email address, unless we have a signed FERPA release form.
 (Summer and Fall Registration starts in mid- to late-May) See the Enrollment Calendars here

 7. Register for required ASN classes and other classes by the deadline given in the email.
 We cannot hold a spot for you in the ASN program if you have not registered by the deadline.
 Be sure to also pay for your classes.
 The college will drop students from classes for non-payment after 6 days, or sooner, depending on when you register.
 If you register for classes prior to meeting with us, please save time in your schedule for one of the following required ASN courses:

 8. Let us know if you have any standing appointments or work obligations that would keep you from being able to meet with a Navigation Assistant (peer mentor) at a particular time (by the deadline given in the email).